 It’s hard to believe Amazon started off as a small website selling used books.
-The world’s largest retailer, with now worth over $602 billion, continues to grow exponentially, and some financial experts predict the company will soon be worth $1 trillion.
+The world’s largest retailer is now worth over $1.7 Trillion.
+Now you too can make money on Amazon.

 1. Sell a product using Amazon’s FBA

 FBA means fulfilled by Amazon, and as a seller, all you would need to do is ship your inventory of products to Amazon’s warehouse and they take care of shipping it for you.